Ishaan-Dev1/O11y/Loki/loki-canary.md

 # Why Use Loki Canary?

-Loki Canary acts as an **early warning and alerting system** for your logging platform.
+Loki Canary acts as a **synthetic monitoring and early warning system** for your logging platform.

 Instead of waiting for users to report that logs are missing, Canary continuously checks whether the logging pipeline is working correctly and exposes metrics that can be used for alerting.